-Join Curt Frye for an in-depth discussion in this video Defining static variables and constants, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Defining static variables and constants, part of Learning VBA in Excel.

 Normally, when you create a variable within a subroutine, it only retains its…value while the subroutine is running.…The next time you run the subroutine every variable's value resets to zero for…numbers, a zero length string for strings and so on;…however, there are two ways you can create variables that hold their values:…They are by defining Static variables and by defining Constants.
 As an example,…let's look at the code I have in this workbook.…When you create a variable using a Dim statement, that variables value resets to…its default value, which again is zero for numbers, every time this subroutine is called.…